alphasaft/Micro/README.md

 @param metadata - Info on where the error happened
 @param msg - The error message

-While the metadata you pass to it can, technically speaking, be created, it's really, really not recommanded, and it's a lot better to use the metadata of the AST the error, semantically speaking, occured in.
+While the metadata you pass to it can, technically speaking, be created, it's really, really not recommanded, and it's a lot better to use the metadata of the AST the error occured in.
 Note that this is only useful to throw errors about `AST`s you are manipulating and not evaluating.
 For those you evaluate, you can just throw some classic string inside the reducer, and it will automatically gain  headers when the error bubbles up.

 ### With great power comes great responsability